twbs/bootstrap/site/content/docs/5.1/customize/sass.md

 ### Add and Subtract functions

 We use the `add` and `subtract` functions to wrap the CSS `calc` function.
 The primary purpose of these functions is to avoid errors when a "unitless" `0` value is passed into a `calc` expression.
-Expressions like `calc(10px - 0)` will return an error in all browsers, despite being mathematically correct.
+Despite being mathematically correct, expressions like `calc(10px - 0)` will return an error in all browsers.

 Example where the calc is valid: